opentx/opentx.github.io/downloads.md

 </ul>

 For users wanting to upgrade a Taranis from a pre-2.0 version (either OpenTX or the FrSky firmware) who can't get the DFU driver installed with Zadig but have a working "DfuSe Demonstration" flashing setup (as per FrSky instructions), a copy of OpenTX 2.0.5 packaged in a .dfu file is available [here](http://downloads-20.open-tx.org/companion/opentx-taranis-en-2.0.5.dfu).
 Flash this using the FrSky method, then upgrade to the latest available version using the bootloader.

+<b>Except for the FrSKY Horus X12S all FrSKY Transmitters purchased new do not require a seperate Zadig or DFU driver install.<\b>
 <!--  -->